I received passes to Kennywood in exchange for my honest review.

 Turns out the kiddos were also tall enough for the Wave Swinger.
 I love the look of this ride with or without riders.
 It’s like art!

 Then the kiddos hit the centerpiece attraction in Lost Kennywood, The Pittsburg Plunge.
 Nope.
-I didn’t spell the city incorrectly, this is a Shoot-the-Chute ride named for the brief period in the 1890s when Pittsburgh dropped the “h” from its name.
-It runs with two 20-passenger boats at a time that are designed to look like the shoot-the-chutes boats of old amusement parks.
+I didn’t misspell the city, this is a Shoot-the-Chute ride named for the brief period in the 1890s when Pittsburgh dropped the “h” from its name.
+It runs with two 20-passenger boats that are designed to look like the shoot-the-chutes boats of old amusement parks.
 This ride can soak both the passengers and nearby onlookers with water.

 The kiddos didn’t seem to mind the aftermath of the Pittsburg Plunge!